eProsima/Fast-DDS-docs/docs/fastdds/ros2/Discovery_server/ros2_discovery_server.rst

 .. image:: /01-figures/fast_dds/discovery/ds1vs2.svg
     :align: center

-This architecture reduces the number of packges sent between the server and the different clients dramatically.
+This architecture reduces the number of packages sent between the server and the different clients dramatically.
 In the following graph is shown the reduction in traffic network over the discovery phase for a RMF use case: